By DAVID MCGUIRE

 Shark Stewards borrowed the term Sharktober to celebrate the return of Great White Sharks to our Sanctuary and not fear or hate sharks.
 One of Shark Steward’s major efforts is to collaborate on education and outreach during sharktober, including the California Academy of Sciences “Sharklife” and Sharktoberfest at the Gulf of the Farallones National Marine Sanctuary.
 Supporting our Sanctuaries, strengthening our existing regulations and stopping the consumption of shark products like shark fin soup can all help increase the protection of the pelagic sharks that visit our waters.
 But the fight continues to save sharks, and education and awareness on consumption and overfishing are critical both in China where most shark fin is consumed, but also in the West.

-This Sharktober, Shark Stewards will be celebrating sharks with shark awareness events including Farallon Island wildlife excursions, emphasizing the importance of sharks to the Bay and Sanctuary, as well as looking at the entire ecosystem of the Gulf of the Farallones from plankton to sharks.
+During Sharktober, Shark Stewards will be celebrating sharks with shark awareness events including Farallon Island wildlife excursions, emphasizing the importance of sharks to the Bay and Sanctuary, as well as looking at the entire ecosystem of the Gulf of the Farallones from plankton to sharks.
 Join us for an unforgettable experience and help Shark Stewards celebrate and fight for sharks!

 Over one hundred species of sharks are threatened with extinction through overfishing and the shark fin trade.
 Sharks need our help.